tier4/scenario_simulator_v2/docs/design/OpenSCENARIOSupport.md

 [the ROS 2 Launch system](https://design.ros2.org/articles/roslaunch_xml.html#dynamic-configuration)
 (a.k.a string-interpolation).
 The substitution syntax works with any attribute string in OpenSCENARIO XML.

+This substitution is done only once when reading the attribute.
+Note that the substituion result is finalized before the simulation starts, so it is not affected by the `ParameterModifyAction`, etc. that takes effect during the simulation.

 The supported functions and their behavior are shown below.

 #### `$(find-pkg-prefix <package-name>)`